zolibh/PingPong/README.md

     tlsPrivateKey: /path/to/private_key
 ```

-For the purposes of this assignment, we do not require a CA-signed certificate, a self-signed certificate that you generate on your machine will do.
+We do not require a CA-signed certificate, a self-signed certificate that you generate on your machine will do.
 However, the pinger service needs to be instructed to accept the self-signed certificate.
 The pinger service can be provided with a certificate to accept as valid:
 ```yaml
 ---
   ponger: